xpinchx/capture/README.md

 # capture
- A responsibe website using React
+ A responsive portfolio website using React